sterlingphoenix/touchphat-stream/README.md

 This is _not_ what I'd call "good" software.
 It was written by someone who had never really used Python before, would rather never use it again and generally wants Python to get off his lawn.
 Quite frankly a lot of this works by brute force.

+## TODO / Wishlist

+* This file is a barely legible monstrosity.
+* More comments in the code.
+Like, _any_ comments.
+* The code can be streamlined a lot.
+Especially towards the end.
+The end of me writing it, not the end of the file.
+You know, when I was getting lazy.
+Lazier.

 ## Hardware Requirements

 ### Raspberry PI.